rowcased/rowcased.github.io/codewars_page.md

 <h3 id="moderator"><br>4.
 Site Moderator</h3>

-One of the greatest features of Codewars is that it is mostly maintained by an unofficial network of moderators (power-users) that have earned site privilages through earning honor points.
+One of the greatest features of Codewars is that it is mostly maintained by an unofficial network of moderators (power-users) that have earned site privileges through earning honor points.
 However, members that abuse their authority can be banned.
 On any given day I may take part in a variety of activities to help maintain the site and improve its overall quality.

 * answer questions for newer members
 * create / resolve posted kata issues